TodePond/DreamBerd/README.md

 ## AI

-C features AEMI, which stands for Automatic-Exclamation-Mark-Insertion.
-If you forget to end a statement with an exclamation mark, C will helpfully insert one for you!
+WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite features AEMI, which stands for Automatic-Exclamation-Mark-Insertion.
+If you forget to end a statement with an exclamation mark, WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite will helpfully insert one for you!

 ```java
 print("Hello world") // This is fine
 ```

 Similarly...
-C also features ABI, which stands for Automatic-Bracket-Insertion.
-If you forget to close your brackets, C will pop some in for you!
+WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite also features ABI, which stands for Automatic-Bracket-Insertion.
+If you forget to close your brackets, WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite will pop some in for you!

 ```java
 print("Hello world" // This is also fine
 ```

 Similarly....
-C also features AQMI, which stands for Automatic-Quotation-Marks-Insertion.
-If you forget to close your string, C will do it for you!
+WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite also features AQMI, which stands for Automatic-Quotation-Marks-Insertion.
+If you forget to close your string, WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite will do it for you!

 ```java
 print("Hello world // This is fine as well